 Asian shares gain as investors shift focus to Federal Reserve, tariffs

-Asian shares have logged modest gains after U.S. stocks climbed to near their all-time high
+Shares have logged modest gains in Europe and Asia after U.S. stocks climbed to near their all-time high

-The fragile ceasefire between Iran and Israel, announced by Trump a day earlier, appeared to be holding after initially faltering.
+The fragile ceasefire between Iran and Israel, announced by Trump a day earlier, appeared to be holding after a rocky start.

-Lower oil prices could give the Federal Reserve leeway to cut interest rates to help the economy, and Powell said it will continue to wait and see how the economy evolves before deciding whether to reduce its key interest rate, a stance directly at odds with President Donald Trump’s calls for immediate cuts.
+Lower oil prices could give the Federal Reserve leeway to cut interest rates to help the U.S. economy.
+Its chair, Jerome Powell, said Tuesday the central bank is waiting to see how the economy evolves before deciding whether to reduce its key interest rate, a stance directly at odds with President Donald Trump’s calls for immediate cuts.

 “For the time being, we are well positioned to wait to learn more about the likely course of the economy before considering any adjustments to our policy stance,” Powell said in testimony Tuesday before the House Financial Services Committee.